-It’s so easy to make these cute little Meringue Ghosts!
+It’s so easy to make these cute little Meringue Ghosts for Halloween!
 They are crisp on the outside and marshmallowy on the inside.
-Your Halloween visitors will love them!
+Your trick-or-treaters will love them!

 I couldn’t let Halloween pass without sneaking in just one more recipe!

-I’ve been making these cute little meringue ghosts every year since my boys were little.
-They make perfect decoration for a cake – check out how cool they look on my Halloween Devil’s Chocolate Drip Cake – or just on their own as a Halloween treat!
+I’ve made these cute little meringue ghosts every year since my boys were little.
+They make perfect cake decorations – check out how cool they look on my Halloween Devil’s Chocolate Drip Cake.

 how to make halloween meringue ghosts